mariahrucker/Hangman/README.md

 ## License

-This code is licensed under the MIT License.
+Licensed under the MIT License.
 See the LICENSE file for more information.

 ## Contributions